 A little bit of history: this is the second time that Rother has held a consultation, known as a Community Governance Review (CGR).
 The first consultation, which was held in 2017, resulted in a stunning 9,227 Bexhill residents responding, with 93.5% supporting a town council, and only 3.9% wanting no change.
 However, Rother District Council said no.

 In the subsequent local authority elections, 17 of the 18 Rother councillors representing Bexhill wards, lost their seats and were replaced by candidates who supported a town council.
 The ruling party of the District Council lost control, and it is now run by the Rother Alliance, a mixture of Independent, Labour, LibDem and Green councillors.

 By law, another CGR has to be held before a town council can go ahead.

 Decisions about services provided to Bexhill residents (detailed here) are made by Rother District Council's 38 councillors.
 It is worth noting that at present only 18 of those 38 councillors making decisions about Bexhill live in Bexhill and the remaining 20 live in other areas of Rother.

-Also worthy of note is that whilst Bexhill does not have a town council, both Battle and Rye, the other major towns represented by Rother District Council, do.
-They clearly see benefits in continuing to have this extra tier of governance.
+Also worthy of note is that whilst Bexhill does not have a town council, both Battle and Rye, the other towns represented by Rother District Council, do.
+They see benefits in continuing to have this extra tier of governance.

-As with the Four Parish Councils option above, a single Bexhill town council would establish a first tier of local government above Rother District Council - a tier that is closest to the people.
-Rother District Council have tagged this option as the creation of one parish council for the whole of Bexhill (to be styled as a town council).
+A Bexhill town council would establish a first tier of local government below Rother District Council - a tier that is closest to the people.
+It would technically be a parish council, styled as a town council.

 As a local council, a Bexhill town council would also have the opportunity to apply for grants; opening doors to new sources of finance for the town.